-Myanmar Leader Aung San Suu Kyi Detained, Sparking Fears of a Military Coup
+Myanmar's Military Confirms It Has Taken Control of Government After Reports of Suu Kyi's Arrest

 Read More: Aung San Suu Kyi Defends Myanmar Against Rohingya Genocide Allegations at The Hague

-Suu Kyi won a Nobel Peace Prize in 1991 for her non-violent resistance against the military dictatorship that kept her under house arrest for 15 years.
+Suu Kyi, won a Nobel Peace Prize in 1991 for her non-violent resistance against the military dictatorship that kept her under house arrest for 15 years.
 But more recently, she faced international scorn for her response to a violent crackdown by security forces against the Rohingya, a mostly Muslim ethnic minority.
 U.N. investigators determined that the violent campaign of arson, rape and murder was carried out with genocidal intent.
 But Suu Kyi has publicly rejected accusations that the military waged a genocidal campaign against the Rohingya.